 How Do Espresso Machines Work?

-Espresso machines work by forcing hot water through finely-ground coffee beans.
+Every espresso machine works by forcing hot water through finely ground coffee beans.
 The water is forced through the beans at high pressure, which extracts a rich and flavorful espresso shot.

 The type of espresso machine you use will determine how much control you have over the brewing process.
 Automatic and super-automatic machines will do most of the work, while manual machines will require you to grind the beans and measure the water yourself.